buildpacks/rfcs/text/0000-stack-buildpacks.md

 # Motivation
 [motivation]: #motivation

-Normal buildpacks do not run as root.
+Normally, buildpacks do not run as root.
 This is an intentional design decision that ensures operations like `rebase` will work on day-2.

 However, many applications and buildpacks require modifications to the stack they run on, such as adding system packages or custom certificates.
 For this reason, we need a mechanism that buildpack authors and buildpack users and leverage to extend their stacks.